Ree347/Group7/README.md

 # Group7

-Team Members:
+## Team Members:
+Leeya Thercy,
+Rheannon Thames,
-Leeya Thercy, Rheannon Thames, Pranavi Beerelli, & Chalmers Campbell
+Pranavi Beerelli,
+Chalmers Campbell,

 ## Description
 We are building a shoe store that will allow users to buy and sell shoes.